collective/collective.recipe.backup/src/collective/recipe/backup/tests/blob_timestamps.rst

 Blob storage with timestamps
 ============================

-These are tests with ``blob_timestamps = true``.
+This started as a copy of the ``blobs.rst`` file, where we created `blobstorage.0`, .1, etcetera.
-This started as a copy of the ``blobs.rst`` file.
+Since version 5 we no longer support this.
-Several corner cases are only tested in that file, not in the current one.
+TODO Several corner cases are only tested in that file, not in the current one.

 Some imports: